 The Proposed Project site is not located within a designated Alquist-Priolo Earthquake Fault Studies Zone, and there are no known active fault traces (California Department of Conservation, 2023).
-The nearest earthquake faults are the Julian segment of the Elsinore Fault, which is located approximately five miles north of the Proposed Project site (USGS, 2023a).
-Thus, the potential for the site to be subject to liquefaction and ground rupture hazards associated with an active earthquake fault is considered to be very low (Geocon, 2023).
+The nearest earthquake faults are the Julian segment of the Elsinore Fault, which is located just over four miles north of the Proposed Project site (USGS, 2023b).
 The Geologic hazards in the area are primarily limited to those caused by ground shaking from earthquake-generated ground motions on these and other regional earthquake faults.

-Due to the topography of the area and the lack of slope instability, landslides are not considered to be a significant concern (Geocon, 2023).
-Furthermore, due to the inland location of the Proposed Project Site, the risk of being impacted by a storm surge is considered low, and the potential risk of being impacted by a tsunami or seiche is considered negligible (Geocon, 2023).
+Due to the topography of the area and the lack of slope instability, landslides are not considered to be a significant concern (Delta Oaks Group, 2023).
+Furthermore, due to the inland location of the Proposed Project Site, the risk of being impacted by a storm surge is considered low, and the potential risk of being impacted by a tsunami or seiche is considered negligible.